H-ahmad310/calculator/README.md

-# calculator-ia am created a new calculator
+# calculator-i am created a new calculator